 Off: The Arpeggiator Patterns will be based on the order in which the notes were originally played.
 For instance, Up will play the notes in the originally played order, and Down will play the notes in reverse order.

-On: The Arpeggiator will play notes according to the selected Pattern, and ignore the originally played order.
+On: The Arpeggiator plays notes according to the selected Pattern, sorted from lowest to highest, and ignores the originally played order.